flutter/website/src/release/breaking-changes/material-3-migration.md

 `ColorScheme.surfaceTint` indicates an elevated widget.
 Some widgets use different colors.

-To return your app’s UI to its previous behavior (which we don't recommend):
+To return your app's UI to its previous behavior (which we don't recommend):
 * Set `Colors.grey[50]!` to `ColorScheme.background`
    (when the theme is `Brightness.light`).
 * Set  `Colors.grey[850]!`to `ColorScheme.background`